 Kaytlyn joined VNIoC in December of 2017.
 She graduated from Towson University in May of 2015 with a Bachelor’s Degree in Animal Ecology and Animal Biology.
 She has completed two internships: The Franklin Park Zoo in Boston, MA, where she studied Animal Management, and Second Chance Wildlife Center in Gaithersburg, MD, where she studied Wildlife Rehabilitation.

-Kaytlyn is a proud mother to her two-year-old son, Jackson, her eight-year-old Jack Russel/ Chihuahua mix, Todd, and her three-year-old Red- Eared Slider named Jasmine.
+Kaytlyn is a proud mother to her son, Jackson, her eight-year-old Jack Russell/ Chihuahua mix, Todd, and her three-year-old Red- Eared Slider named Jasmine.
 She enjoys spending time with Jackson, hiking, and contributing to environment conservation efforts with many charities.

 Beth, Veterinary Technician

 Beth is a Veterinary Technician in our Towson location.
 She is a loving mother to her daughter Norah and a talented thrift shopper.
 She has a very special and calming presence around our patients.

 Mandy’s veterinary career started when she was 18 and was a hired at a preventative care hospital, where she worked for 5 years.
 She continued to expand her career by volunteering in South Africa to work with big cats and Thailand to work with her favorite animal, elephants!
 She had always wanted to work with exotic species, but when her own dog, Xena (a Greater Swiss Mountain Dog) became an epileptic, her curiosity about the neurology field began.

 Mandy has 2 dogs, Xena and Adaline, a cat named Sylvester, and a squirrel that she rescued named Cashew.